 The British Armed Forces surrender.
 Winston Churchill is tried by court-martial in Berlin and executed.
 King George VI is held in the Tower of London.
 Queen Elizabeth and her daughters escape to New Zealand.
 The Duke of Windsor flees to the Bahamas.
 Rear Admiral Connolly creates a British government-in-exile in Washington DC, but has trouble gaining diplomatic recognition.
 The British nuclear bomb research laboratory, at Bringle Sands in Devon, is taken over and the scientists taken into custody.
 Hitler holds a victory parade in London.
 The British Parliament passes the Emergency Powers (German Occupation) Act.
 The Soviet Red Fleet is given bases at Rosyth, Scapa Flow and Invergordon.
 In October, Herman Goering and Joseph Goebbels are onboard the first non-stop Lufthansa flight from London to New York, and an attempt to rescue King George VI from the Tower of London fails.

-Deighton creates an incredibly realistic world, downbeat, gray and dull, similar to his ‘Harry Palmer’ novels in its complexity and cynicism.
+SS-GB is similar in its in its complexity and cynicism to The IPCRESS File and Deighton’s other ‘Harry Palmer’ novels.
+It’s a realistic world – downbeat, gray and dull.
 There are no real heroes in the story: Archer is a collaborator, mostly just trying to survive, although he tries to help the resistance where he can.
 Huth is power-mad and amoral, but charismatic.
 Kellerman, despite his bumbling facade, is just as ruthless and even more devious.
-Both SS factions, and the German Army, spend more time fighting amongst themselves than fighting the resistance, with which they are all cooperating to various extents.
+Both SS factions, and the German Army, spend more time fighting amongst themselves than fighting the resistance, which they are all cooperating with to various extents.
 Mayhew is a chessmaster playing a difficult game and willing to sacrifice everything and everyone, even his own king, to achieve his goal of starting a war between the USA and Germany in the hope that the USA will eventually liberate Britain from the Nazis.

 False documents are included in a novel to make it seem more authentic and realistic.
 This is particularly useful when the story is obviously not true, as in an alternate history novel like SS-GB .
 Len Deighton opens SS-GB with the supposed surrender document of the British armed forces in the United Kingdom.
 Note that it’s a military surrender of the forces in Great Britain itself, not a political treaty ending the war.
 This is important in terms of the story, where Great Britain is militarily occupied by Germany.
 The British Empire remains at war with Germany and the story hints at the fact that there is still armed resistance, particularly in Scotland and the north.